2torial/ASP.NET-dropshipping/README.md

-# Internet Store ASP.NET Project based on Dropshipping Model
+# Internet Dropshipping Store ASP.NET Project
 This is a back-end oriented project written in C# using ORM library to connect to PostgreSQL database. \
 Front-end was built from scratch using React.js library to fit the purpose. \
 \